 Blowing sugar-coated figurines used to be a profession in old Beijing.
 The art, called "Chui Tang Ren" by Beijingers, is one of the Chinese folk handicrafts.
 Vendors take their equipment walking around different streets and blow sugar-coated figurines based on customers' taste.
-Their specialised equipment has a small charcoal stove which is filled with melted maltose.
-Before blowing, the vendors would take a little bit of melted maltose by a shovel.
+Their specialized equipment has a small charcoal stove which is filled with melted maltose.
+Before blowing, the vendors scoop up a little bit of melted maltose by using a shovel.
 Then they blow the sugar while shaping it by hands.
 You can get various shapes according to your preference.
 Rabbits, rats, cats, pigs, and other animals are all popular choices.
-After the sugar is blown into shapes, vendors would put a stick with some melted sugar from the bottom of the figurine so that you can hold it.
+After the sugar is blown into shapes, vendors insert a stick with some melted sugar from the bottom of the figurine so that it will be easier to hold it.

-This art has been passed across generations for about 600 years.
+This art has been passed down generations for about 600 years.
 In the past, it was mostly meant to entertain and cheer up kids.
 Now the sugar-coated figurines are not only for children but have also received attention as folk art.
 Nowadays it's becoming more challenging to find sugar figurine artists in Beijing.
-The best chance to meet them is going to one of the temple fairs during the Spring Festival celebrations.
-The dates are usually the first seven days of the first lunar month that usually fall between late January to February.
+The best chance to meet them is by going to one of the temple fairs during the Spring Festival celebrations.
+The dates are usually during the first seven days of the first lunar month that usually falls in between late January to February.

 The price of blown sugar-coated figurines is also different from the old times.
 In the early 80s, children could get a sugar-coated figurine in exchange for a tube of toothpaste.
 Now you may need to spend tens of renminbis to purchase one.
 You can also blow the sugar while the vendor is making the shape for you.